satyamraj2101/ContractPodQAi/replit.md

 - Admin visibility into user engagement

 **Feedback System**
-- Users can rate AI responses (helpful/not helpful)
+- **Message Ratings** - Users can rate AI responses (helpful/not helpful) with optional notes
-- Optional feedback notes
+- **General Feedback Submissions** - Users can submit feedback with optional file attachments (screenshots, documents)
+- **Admin Review** - Admins can view all feedback, update status, and download attachments
-- Admin visibility for quality monitoring
+- Admin visibility for quality monitoring and issue tracking

 ### External Dependencies